 Chris: When it comes to collecting toys and games, I am strictly a serial hobbyist.
 Music, Coleco, and film are on the entrepreneur side of things with well thought out business plans and anticipated returns.

 SM: Correct me if I’m wrong, but I believe I’ve been involved in the making of all your albums, but your last project, Blue Curacao, is where you took things to the next level, from the music to the album cover and music videos.
 You would say Blue Curacao is your favorite music project as a whole?

-It’s very likely that we’ll be collaborating on the feature film Second Chance City in the new year where you’ll be making your debut as a director.
+SM: We be collaborated on the feature film Second Chance City in last year where you made your debut as a director.
 What made you zero in on this project for a directorial debut?

-You’re a huge toy collector, can you walk us through your collection?
+SM: You’re also a huge toy collector, can you walk us through your collection?